 Written Notice to the Tenant

-Before any formal eviction notice can be issued, the landlord must give the tenant a 72-hour window to simply love out.
+Before any formal eviction notice can be issued, the landlord must give the tenant a 72-hour window to simply move out.
 This notice must take place in writing.
 Please be aware that this window of time might be as long as 30 days, depending on whether the mortgage is federally backed.
 The window of time required can also be impacted by the details of the specific lease agreement involved.
 But three full days is the general baseline in the state of Texas.

 The written notification–formally called a notice to vacate–can be delivered to the tenant in person, so long as the deliverer is at least 16 years old.
 If no one is available, the notice can be put on the inside of the main entry door.
 The notice can also be sent by mail, so long as there is either a return receipt or signature obtained.
 Failure to follow these protocols can ultimately result in eviction not being allowed.